 Mount Morgan to Mount Morgan Railway Museum 10KM | Overnight

-The Mount Morgan Railway Museum is a ‘must do’ on the Mount Morgan Golden List of things to do and see.
+The Mount Morgan Historical Railway Museum and Visitor Information Centre is a ‘must do’ on the Mount Morgan Golden List of things to do and see.
 Step back in time and experience how life and travel used to be.
 Through audio-visual displays and 3D presentation, experience travel of the past and feel what it was like aboard the old ‘rack’ system, hauling trains up the steep inclines of the Razorback in the 1800s.
-Witness unique, distinctive Australian sights such as panoramic views from the heritage mine and town, dinosaur footprints, fossil displays, historical gold mining equipment, Heritage Gold mine buildings, The Big Stack (Australia’s tallest free standing chimney), the open cut pit and much more, tours can be arranged through TMC Mount Morgan Guided tour, which depart at 10.20am and 1pm daily from the Information Centre.
+Witness unique, distinctive Australian sights such as panoramic views from the heritage mine and town.

 Dabble in the many stores on the main street and soon you should have worked up an appetite.
 Pop into the renowned Mt Morgan Bakery and grab one of their mouth-watering pies.
 There are also many CBD cafes and historic hotels that offer a range of mouth-watering delights.